Windows OS Hub

 2. Go to Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Device and Resource Redirection;

-3. To prevent copying data to/from a remote server using the clipboard of a RDP session, set Enabled for the following policies:
+3. To prevent copying data to/from a remote server using the clipboard of an RDP session, set the following policies to Enabled:

-Do not allow Clipboard redirection (Clipboard redirection is used to copy text or files using the clipboard in RDP)
+Do not allow Clipboard redirection – clipboard redirection is used to copy text or files using the RDP clipboard;

-Do not allow drive redirection (Drive mapping/redirection allows a user to get access to their local drives in a RDP session.
-It is also used when copying files)
+Do not allow drive redirection – allows the user to access their local drives in an RDP session.
+It is also used to copy files between a local computer and an RDP host;

-There are the same policy settings in the user GPO section.
-It means that you can disable using the clipboard and connected drives for the specific RDP users.
-On a standalone (workgroup) computer, you may use MLGPO in order to disable the RDP clipboard for non-admin users.
+There are similar policy settings in the user GPO section.
+This means that you can disable the use of the clipboard and the mapped drives for specific RDP users.
+You can disable the RDP clipboard for non-admin users on a standalone (workgroup) computer by using multiple local GPOs (MSLGO).

-4. If you want to force using the RDP clipboard, change the values of the settings to Disabled (by default, using RDPClip to copy data between a local computer and a remote RDP host is allowed)
+4. If you want to force the use of the RDP clipboard, change the values of the settings to Disabled (by default, RDPClipboard is allowed to be used to copy data between a local computer and a remote RDP host);

 5. Update the Group Policy settings using gpupdate /force.
-In order new settings to be applied to users, they must end their RDP sessions (using logoff instead of disconnect) or wait for automatic disconnection of user sessions according to RDS timeouts.
+For new settings to be applied to users, they must end their RDP sessions (using Logoff instead of Disconnect) or wait for user sessions to be automatically disconnected according to RDS timeouts.

 • DisableClipboardRedirection = 1